tobydriscoll/markdown-cv/index.md

 Reviewer of grant proposals for NSF and the Swiss National Science Foundation -->

-Organizing committee of Mathematical Problems in Industry, 2004 (Delaware)

 ## Academic visits
 Institute for Mathematics and Its Applications, University of Minnesota, September–December 2010